cupofdirtfordinner/cupofdirtfordinner.github.io/index.md

                 <source src="gaydev.mp4" type="video/mp4">
                 if you dont see this, sucks to suck. protip: kill yourself
                 </video>
-            <p>After giving up on the 3d platformer for being too hard to code, I'm not sure why I chose to make something harder instead. either way, im still working on this and learning bit by bit; the project looks a little different now but i dont feel like recording a new video bc you get the dealio, it's an indev vr game</p>
+            <p>After giving up on the 3d platformer for being too hard to code, I'm not sure why I chose to make something harder instead.
+I stopped working on this because I couldn't figure out how to check for button presses.</p>
         </a>
     </div>

+    {% include link.html title='plat (for real this time)' imgsrc='https://img.itch.zone/aW1hZ2UvMjEzNzcyOS8xMjcwNjk5Mi5wbmc=/original/DDf7kk.png' description="finally doing what 12 year old me always wanted me to do.
+This game has a pretty solid foundation, and im confident it'll get finished one day. those are famous last words, though" date="july 2023 - now (late august 2023); development has slowed, though" link='https://dirtxd.itch.io/plat-prototype-again' %}
 </div>